-In principle, this means that antibodies which have been raised in the same species can easily be used in colocalization experiments and traditional HRP conjugated secondaries, streptavidin HRP and polymers can be utilized to push the sensitivity.
-A further advantage in our hands is that we are able to automate this staining procedure using immunostaining robots equipped with on-board antigen retrieval capability- a considerable advantage if multiplex immunofluorescent staining is to be delivered to multiple users as a service.
+In principle, this means that antibodies that have been raised in the same species can easily be used in colocalization experiments and traditional HRP conjugated secondaries, streptavidin HRP, and polymers can be utilized to push the sensitivity.
+A further advantage in our hands is that we are able to automate this staining procedure using immunostaining robots equipped with onboard antigen retrieval capability- a considerable advantage if multiplex immunofluorescent staining is to be delivered to multiple users as a service.

 The possibilities are endless